h5n1xp/Keturah/README.md

 The compressed RV32C instructions are decoded but not fully implemented yet, the entire 16bit ISA  decoding stage is a mess and needs to be rewritten.

 The supervisor extension is supported, but the CPU is unable to escalate privilage yet.

+The CPU currently, only supports a maximum of 4gigabytes of RAM.